Skip to main content

 Martensitic Steel Strength Model

 The Martensitic Steel Strength Property Model calculates the strength and/or hardness of martensitic steels.
 It is based on the Intrinsic Strength and Solid Solution Strength models available in the General Yield Strength model with the addition of a strengthening contribution from the formation of martensite.
 The Martensite Fractions model is used to evaluate the fraction transformed austenite upon quenching.
-Furthermore, the effect of tempering as a function of tempering temperature is also modeled.
+Furthermore, the effect of tempering as a function of tempering temperature and time is also modeled.

 Critical Transformation Temperatures Model